simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 ### Accessibility

 Besides being [fully validated](/colophon/#accessibility), the site doesn't have Javascript doing things that can be achieved otherwise.
 I don't run essential functionality that's exclusively dependent on it.
-The [search engine](/search/) has an HTML alternative shown directly in the page and the other scripts are doing webmentions and trivial DOM manipulation in the less possible expensive way.
+The [search engine](/search/) has an HTML alternative shown directly in the page and the other script is doing webmentions.
 The website is fully accessible with Javascript turned off.

 ### Tracking and surveillance